 The Best Vegan and Vegetarian Food in Madrid

 Breakfast in Spain is traditionally not much more than a café con leche (coffee with milk) and a toasted slice of country bread.
 That said, abundant brunches have sprung up throughout Spain with everything from avocado toast to Eggs Benedict.
+A quick note about milk for your café con leche.
+In recent years, many cafés and restaurants have started stocking soy, oat or even almond milk.
+If you’d like a plant-based milk in your coffee, just ask for “leche de soja” (soy milk) or “leche de avena” (oat milk).

 Some classic Spanish breakfast dishes that are meat-free include:

-Tortilla Española: For a heartier start to the day, try a slice of the traditional Spanish omelet.
+For a heartier start to the day, try a slice of the traditional Spanish omelet.
 With just two or three ingredients (eggs, potatoes and sometimes onion), this vegetarian breakfast option is a must-try when in Madrid!

 We love a menú del día, the set lunch menu that includes a first and second course, a drink, bread and dessert.
 First course options lean towards soups, salads, rice, bean, pasta and egg dishes.
 This is where most vegetarian options can be found.
 Second-course offerings are usually pork, beef, fish or chicken served with salad and potatoes.
 You can always order 2 first courses which will be plenty of food for a filling lunch (be sure to save room for dessert!).
+Just ask for “dos primeros” aka two first courses when ordering.

 Ensalada verde: A green salad.
 Beware of the ever-present “ensalada mixta” since it usually has tuna.
 You can always ask for an ensalada mixta “sin atún” (without tuna) for a crunchy jumble of lettuce, tomato, hard-boiled eggs, olives and other pickled vegetables.